 BY STEINAR MORLAND

-For a lot of universities, International students represent a way to increase international recognition and cultural diversity, as well as being a good source of income that can be transformed into offering a better education product and perform further research.
+For a lot of universities, International students represent a way to increase international recognition and cultural diversity, as well as being a good source of income that can be transformed into offering a better education product.
 It is indeed so that most universities strive to keep their number of international students high.

-1300 international students gathered outside the main building of the Norwegian university NTNU during orientation week in august 2016. *Photo: Hege Førsvoll / NTNU*
+1300 international students gathered outside the main building of the Norwegian University NTNU during orientation week.
+(Photo: Hege Førsvoll / NTNU)

 This blog post continues our series on how universities can enhance the student experience.
 We’ve previously discussed mobile solutions (part 1 and part 2), and in this post we will focus particularly on international students.

 For international students, studying abroad is a fantastic opportunity to discover and learn about a new country, as well as learning a new language and widening their horizon.
-The academic level is of course an important factor when choosing a university to study abroad on, but the student experience is an extremely important aspect of the consideration process.
-The US International Student Counsel see the campus experience as one of the top 4 most important things to consider when studying abroad, and note that getting familiar with the campus area early on is important to feel comfortable.
+The academic level is of course an important factor when choosing a university to study abroad at, but the student experience is an extremely important aspect of the consideration process.
+Getting familiar with the campus area early on is important to feel comfortable.

 Focusing on creating a superior student experience is indeed a very important step for universities to attract more international students.
 So, how can we facilitate a greater student experience for international students?

-A good practice is to organize events and meetings that have the goal of spreading the basic necessary information, as well as integrate the students in the everyday student life at campus.
-Social events at the beginning of the semester is of crucial importance for the students to feel at home and get a student network, and is a great place to also provide practical information in a nice atmosphere.
-It also gives the university the opportunity to give a more personal welcome to international students.
+A good practice is to organize events and meetings that have the goal of spreading the basic necessary information, as well as integrating the students into the everyday student life at campus.
+Social events at the beginning of the semester are of crucial importance for the students to feel at home and to build a student network.
+They are also a great place to also provide practical information in a nice atmosphere.
+It gives the university the opportunity to give a more personal welcome to international students.